YSTEMandChess/app.ystemandchess.com/README.md

 # Installation of the Development Environment
 To quick install the dev environment, use the script I have created called `setup.sh`.
 This should provide a good installation provided you type in your password a couple of time and are on ubuntu.

 However if you want to do it the long way, follow along down below.
-(All commands are given for ubuntu/debian)
+(All commands are given for ubuntu/debian as this is the only development environment we use)